 Situated on the banks of Vaigai river in Tamil Nadu, the city is known for its Meenakshi Sundareswarar Temple.

-Madurai dons many hats.
-It is a pilgrim town, a popular tourist destination, a cultural hotspot, Pandyan imperial capital, besides being famous for its food and cuisine, impressive architecture, shopping and endearing people.
+Apart from being a pilgrim town, a popular tourist destination, a cultural hotspot and the erstwhile capital of the Pandyan dynasty Madurai is also known for its food, cuisine, architecture, shopping and endearing people.

-The Meenakshi Sundareswarar Temple is the geographical centre and the fulcrum around which the daily life of the locals revolves.
-Laid out in the shape of square, a series of concentric streets culminating from the temple.
-The squares named after Tamil month names – Aadi, Chittirai, Avani-moola and Masi streets –have retained their traditional names.
-The original temple was sacked by Muslim invader Malik Kafur in 1310.
-The present structure is believed to have been built during 1623 to 1655 CE.
+The Meenakshi Sundareswarar Temple is the geographical center and the fulcrum around which the daily life of the locals revolve.
+The original temple was ransacked by the Muslim invader Malik Kafur in 1310 and the present structure is believed to have been built between 1623 and 1655 CE.

 Madurai also serves as the gateway to hill stations like Kodaikanal and Munnar and to the famous wildlife hot spot Periyar National Park.

 Madurai has accommodation for all budgets.